-This report is available online.
-Click here to view the report.
+This report is available online here.
 Hard copies of this report can be obtained at the Hood College Department of Campus Safety, located in the Whitaker Campus Center, room 108.

 If you need assistance with any safety or security concern, or have any difficulty accessing or retrieving this report, please contact me at maynard@hood.edu or call 301-696-3546.
 The Department of Campus Safety is pleased to serve the needs of the Hood College community.